 - A current, active, unencumbered license as a registered nurse in the US, its territories or Canada at the time of application and examination.

-- A minimum of 1,000 hours of BMT nursing practice within the two-and-one-half years (30 months) prior to application.
+- A minimum of 2,000 hours of BMT nursing practice within the four years (48 months) prior to application.
 Nursing practice may be in clinical practice, nursing administration, education, education, research or consultation.
 To qualify as nursing practice, the role must require it be filled only by a Registered Nurse.

 - Completed a minimum of 10 contact hours of continuing nursing education in blood and marrow stem cell transplant nursing or an academic elective in oncology nursing within the three years (36 months) prior to application.
 The contact hours must have been provided or formally approved by an acceptable accredited provider or approver of continuing nursing education.
 A maximum of five of the 10 required contact hours in oncology may be continuing medical education (CME) in oncology.